-Vanderbilt Motorsports is a team of undergraduate and graduate students from multiple engineering disciplines that designs, fabricates, and tests an open-wheeled Formula car for the Formula SAE (FSAE) international design competition.
+Vanderbilt Motorsports is a team of undergraduate and graduate students from multiple engineering disciplines that designs, fabricates and tests an openwheeled Formula car for the Formula SAE (FSAE) international design competition.
 The team designs and markets the high performance Formula car under the premise of selling the design for production and sale to amateur racers.

-Our team focused on the suspension and handling of the Formula car, preparing for competition and compiling design and testing methods which the Van-

-In addition to the research and physical testing, we analyzed the suspension value in terms of cost, marketing, and necessary manufacturing resources.
+Our team focused on the suspension and handling of the Formula car, preparing for competition and compiling design and testing methods which the Vanderbilt Motorsports team can build upon for future designs.
+We developed the suspension with particular attention to control forces so that the driver can maintain high acceleration without excessive physical stress.
+Vehicle analysis began with constructing suspension and tire models for kinematic and dynamic analysis.
+Simulations and driving tests revealed important factors for successful suspension design and tuning and called for changes to suspension geometry.
+In addition to the research and physical testing, we analyzed the suspension value in terms of cost, marketing and necessary manufacturing resources.
 This contributes to the overall vehicle package in preparation for competition, and the accumulated data benefits the team with information for producing improved Formula cars in future years.

-Liquid Fuel Management and Landing Site Evaluation for Rocket Flight
+Liquid Fuel Management and Landing Site Evaluation for Rocket Flight TEAM MEMBERS:

-Shivaprem Bernath Kevin Bush Brandon Dimmig Patrick Foran Jordan Salik Christopher Twedell
+Shivaprem Bernath Kevin Bush Brandon Dimmig Patrick Foran Jordan Salik Christopher Twedell ADVISERS: